lmbilinsky/RATh2o2/README.md

 takes for this effect to become significant.
 To use an analogy, if I am fishing in an aquarium, I will quickly deplete the number of fish; if I am fishing in a lake, this effect is trivial on relevant time scales.

-To simulate the effects of a total halt in GSH synthesis, set ``V" in VGCLholorat.m to zero.
+To simulate the effects of a total halt in GSH synthesis, set V in VGCLholorat.m to zero.
 This generates Fig. 6 in the paper.
 Note that there is a typo in the text of section 3.3: where it reads ``N(24)=20,000" it should instead read ``N(0)=20,000."